-Challenges faced by international students in UK
+Challenges faced by international students in the UK

 International students in the UK can be easily identified.
 You will often see them at the border control tightening their landing cards and biting their lips with hope.
 When seen in some places, such as the local pub, they stand out from the crowd by their accent.
-Maybe it’s your best friend or maybe you in the description.
+Maybe it’s your best friend or maybe you are in the description.

-For all international students, life will be little more difficult than that of local students.
+For all international students, life will be a little more difficult than that of local students.
 Do not give up yet.
 You cannot afford to give up the world-class education that Britain offers you.

-For EU students commencing studies in the 2018/19 or 2019/20 academic year, fees and financial aid will remain the same as before the Brexit vote, regardless of when the UK actually leaves the union.
+For EU students commencing studies in the 2018/19 or 2019/20 academic year, fees and financial aid will remain the same as before the Brexit vote, regardless of when the UK leaves the union.
 It remains to be seen whether there will be any changes in the 2020/21 academic year.

 In the longer term, it seems likely that EU students will have to pay the higher fee rates that currently apply to those from outside of the EU.
 However, those looking on the brighter side have pointed out that the pound’s fall in value, if sustained, will continue to make studying in the UK more affordable for all international students.

-Hence, aside from the general challenges faced by international students, often times international students counter racial discrimination in campus premises and off-campus.
+Hence, aside from the general challenges faced by international students, oftentimes international students counter racial discrimination in campus premises and off-campus.

 Dealing with racial discrimination is a tough job for international students because complaints made by them may not appear to have much ‘substance’.
 Racial discrimination can be verbal and physical abuse.
 It is, therefore, more important to take students’ complaints and take immediate action against them.
 It will cause tension and stress both in the social environment and social.